atarr3/campvideo-data/README.md

 macOS users may skip this step.

-The remaining Python package dependencies can be installed by installing the project-related package, ``campvideo``, which is available on the [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
+The remaining Python package dependencies can be installed by installing the project-related ``campvideo`` package, which is available on the [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
 Both Windows and macOS users should install this package via

 ```sh
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple campvideo